BatGap Logo

 Rick: It’s too active a verb.

 David: Yeah, it’s just kind of like presence, and that sense of continuity.
-That was the thing I really noticed, which is there was a continuity.
+That was the thing I really noticed: there was a continuity.

 Rick: And let me ask you this.
 If it’s just presence, and there’s no sensory activity going on, no cognition, no cognitive functions going on, how do you even know that that presence is there?

-David: Well, there’ll be things come up, where a bit of a dream will happen, or some noise in the room will raise you up out of sleep a little bit, and then there’s a little bit more going on, and then it settles back down again.
-And just that sense of continuity, just that sense of never … because there was a distinct shift.
+David: Well, things will come up.
+A bit of a dream will happen, or some noise in the room will raise you up out of sleep a little bit, and then there’s a little bit more going on, and then it settles back down again.
+There’s just that sense of continuity, that sense of never—because there was a distinct shift.
 Before, there was a certain style of experience, and then this is a completely different style of experiencing.
-And so that distinctive difference never shifted back.
+That distinctive difference never shifted back.

 David: Yeah, kind of like that, but it’s not really thinking about that.